AO-StreetArt/CLyman/README.md

 Congratulations, you've got a fully functional build & test environment for CLyman!

-SSH keys are provided with the repository, and access is granted with below set of commands:
+SSH keys are provided with the repository.
+In order to run the development image for CLyman, you will need to access the Docker Process via SSH.
+Access is granted with below set of commands:

     ssh-agent -s
     ssh-add ssh/id_rsa